margaretmf/margaretmf.github.io/innovation.md

 * Stars, galaxy - a whole galaxy is inside you, all the stars twinkling and shining near you
 * Water flowing through the earth
 * Punctuation Marks, Question Marks
+* A New Day
+* The Lone Bird
+* This is Good for You
+* "Loving Enemies"
+* It's Ok to Cry
+* A relationship on a partnership like the stars
+* Wishing Well, how money moves
+* American Flag song

 <br>